 Explore the best of beautiful Andalucía on this spectacular holiday.
 Visit sun-soaked Seville, journey to historic Cordoba and explore the Alhambra in Granada, all from your base in charming Antequera.

 You begin your Andalucían adventure on a flight to Malaga.
-From here, you transfer to your hotel in Antequera, your home for the next seven nights.
-Tonight, enjoy dinner in the hotel.
-Antequera is a lovely sun-swept city displaying its history in no uncertain terms.
-You can see plenty of Spanish Baroque architecture, which has been restored and conserved diligently in previous years to give the city its traditional façade.
+From here, transfer to your hotel in Antequera, your home for the next 6 nights.
+Antequera is a lovely sun-swept locale, and from a distance, looks like a typical medieval town with her towering churches, walls, and fortresses.
+You can see plenty of Spanish Baroque architecture, which has been restored and conserved diligently in previous years to retain its traditional façade.
 Moorish and Roman influences can be seen throughout the city and the wider region.
-Antequera is also home to an abundance of churches, and many have beautifully ornate interiors, so be sure to take a look.
+Antequera is also home to a plethora of churches, many featuring ornate 48 SPAIN TREASURES OF ANDALUCÍA Explore the best of beautiful Andalucía on this spectacular holiday.
+Visit sun-soaked Seville, journey to historic Cordoba, and explore the Alhambra in Granada, all from your base in charming Antequera. interiors, so be sure to take a look.

-Day 2 is spent at leisure, Antequera offers plenty for the discerning tourist, the range and variety of tapas bars here is something to get excited about, and an excellent choice if you fancy a traditional Spanish lunch.
+Day 2 is spent at leisure.
+Antequera offers plenty for the discerning tourist, the range and variety of cuisine is definitely something to get excited about, and an excellent option if you fancy a traditional Spanish lunch.

-After breakfast you enjoy a guided tour of Seville's beautiful centre.
-Your first stop is the Plaza España, where you have time to admire the beautiful buildings, fountains and tiled alcoves, created for the 1929 'Fair of the Americas'.
+After breakfast, travel from Antequera to the beautiful city of Seville, for a guided tour of the remarkable centre.
+Your first stop is the Plaza de España, where you have time to admire the beautiful buildings, fountains, and tiled alcoves, created for the 1929 'Fair of the Americas'.
 You finish your tour in front of the amazing cathedral, the largest Gothic building in Europe.
-The cathedral, built on the site of a mosque, is the final resting place of Christopher Columbus, and is lavishly decorated in gold.
-Its bell tower, La Giralda, was the minaret of the original mosque and dominates the city skyline.
-The afternoon is free to explore - Seville is reputedly the city with the largest number of tapas bars in the world, so why not take a well-earned rest in a pavement café with a few plates of local specialities?
+The cathedral, which is the final resting place of Christopher Columbus, is lavishly decorated in gold.
+It also boasts a bell tower, La Giralda, which was the minaret of the original mosque, and offers panoramic views of its surroundings.

-On arrival, take a guided tour of the city's main attractions, including the famous 8th century Mezquita or mosque of Cordoba, considered to be one of the greatest remaining works of Islamic architecture in the world.
-You also see the sprawling Juderia, Cordoba's historic Jewish Quarter.
+On arrival, take a guided tour of the city's main attractions, seeing the exterior of the famous Mezquita, or mosque of Cordoba, for which the city is world-renowned.
+First built in the 8th century and re-consecrated as a cathedral in the 13th century, the Mezquita is considered to be one of the greatest remaining works of Islamic architecture in the world, and is surrounded by the winding, narrow lanes of the city's Old Town.
+Your tour also takes you to the sprawling Juderia, Cordoba's historic Jewish Quarter.

-Today is at leisure for you to explore the surrounding area.
-Perhaps you could visit nearby Malaga, the birthplace of Pablo Picasso, and home to a wonderful collection of his work.
-Malaga is one of the oldest cities in the world and boasts a wealth of ancient architecture, including the remains of a Phoenician fort and a Roman theatre dating back to 1BC.
+Perhaps visit the nearby port city of Malaga, the birthplace of Pablo Picasso, and home to a wonderful collection of his work.
+Spend some time at Museo Picasso and admire the artist's creations.
+Malaga is one of the oldest cities in the world and boasts a wealth of ancient architecture, including the Alcazaba or the remains of a Phoenician fort and a Roman theatre dating back to 1 BC.

 Today you bid a fond farewell to Spain.
 You transfer to Malaga Airport, to take your scheduled return flight back to the UK, where your holiday concludes